Couples Therapy in Fort Collins, Colorado

 Feeling misunderstood, criticized, or shut down

 These patterns are rarely just about communication skills alone.
-Often they are rooted in attachment dynamics and nervous system responses that shape how partners react to each other under stress.
+Often they are rooted in nervous system responses held in the unique stories you carry.
+These shape how partners react to each other under stress.
+Understanding these patterns is the first step toward change.

 Attachment-Focused Couples Therapy